 The Raiders go into their game with the Chiefs today having won six straight in Kansas City.
 Normally that type of Arrowhead Stadium history would give the 2-3 Raiders inspiration as they try to claw their way to a .500 record.
 The only problem: the 2013 Kansas City Chiefs have an undefeated record and are looking to prove their 5-0 standing isn’t a fluke.
 With Chiefs quarterback Alex Smith poised to to work more miracles in spite of his mediocre season stats, this should be a good game to watch.
-Here’s a preview of what to expect if you catch the game on FOX or watch Raiders vs Chiefs online streaming free live using the links below.
+Here’s a preview of what to expect if you catch the game on FOX or watch Raiders vs Chiefs online streaming free live using one of several different methods.

 After having the league’s worst record in 2012, the Chiefs became the first team in the NFL’s 94-year history to start 5-0 after losing 14 or more games the previous season.
 One of the reasons the Chiefs have that record going into today’s 1pm Eastern / 10am Pacific kickoff is because QB Alex Smith has been working both the ground and the air.
 The Chiefs have the NFL’s 20th-ranked passing game, which isn’t anything to write home about, but their ground game ranks 12th and is led by running back Jamaal Charles.
 Charles has five consecutive games with 100 or more yards from scrimmage and a touchdown, the best such stretch by a running back since O.J.
 Simpson pulled it off in 1975.
 For the season he’s averaging 4.3 yards per carry, but that’s amazingly second to — guess who — QB Alex Smith, whose season average is 4.9 yards.